-This vision did not fit Jane.
-She left a large corporation where she worked long hours, and one of the main reasons she chose to join us was the laid back and relaxed atmosphere of a small company- exactly what we were determined to change.
-Although talented, she did only the minimum necessary, and was not willing to make any sacrifices and commit to our goal.
+This vision did not fit xxx.
+She left a large corporation where she worked long hours, and one of the main reasons she chose to join us was the laid-back and relaxed atmosphere of a small company- exactly what we were determined to change.
+Although talented, she did only the minimum necessary and was not willing to make any sacrifices and commit to our goal.

 I faced a tough decision.
 On the one hand, firing a talented and experienced employee, in a time when most of the employees were new (as we wanted to drive growth we recruited new people), seemed unwise.
 In addition, I knew that our relationships with major clients might get hurt and a substantial knowledge base would be lost

-I decided to fire Jane.
+I decided to fire xxx.
 Although I knew that in the short run things would be difficult, I concluded there was no other way.
-I needed the most dedicated team possible, a team who was personally committed to the growth of the company.
-Jane, as head of a major division, would have undermined this effort in the long run.
+I needed the most dedicated team possible, a team that was personally committed to the growth of the company.
+XXX, as head of a major division, would have undermined this effort in the long run.